 3. Brookline High School

 In 2012, the consul general of Japan gifted Brookline High School with cherry trees to commemorate the 100th anniversary of Japan’s gift of cherry trees to DC.
-Most years, you’ll find the Brookline Cherry Blossom Festival here, but sadly it is cancelled in 2022 due to COVID-19.
-Thankfully, you can still enjoy the gorgeous blooms!
+This is where you’ll find the Brookline Cherry Blossom Festival , which is cancelled again this year, not due to COVID like the 2022 cancellation, but for other reasons.

 4. Arnold Arboretum